Studio

 Thomas4

-Thomas is currently the Project Architect working on a mixed residential scheme containing a mix of houses with an Apartment block containing 39 units, an office tower building and has just recently delivered a meticulous restoration of a large Georgian townhouse in Dublin's Fitzwilliam Square, reverting to private use.
+Thomas is currently the Project Architect working on a mixed residential scheme containing a mix of houses with an Apartment block containing 39 units, an office tower building and has delivered a meticulous restoration of a large Georgian townhouse in Dublin's Fitzwilliam Square, reverting to private use.

 Matt3